retornam/mozwebqa-vagrant/README.md

 vagrant reload <vm-name>
 ```

-### What to do when your VM get stuck or unresponsive
+### What to do when your VM gets stuck or unresponsive

 We have heard from users who have experienced their VM gets stuck or
 unresponsive while using `vagrant up` command or `vagrant ssh`.
 In such